-Real estate agents and property moguls have already begun to consider implementing both VR and AR (also known as mixed reality) as a means of showcasing a development before it’s even built.
+Real estate agents and property moguls have already begun considering implementing both VR and AR as a means of showcasing a development before it’s even built.

-If you’re a content marketing agency in Singapore, this could mean having to expand or hire a team of technical experts with the right know-how in this domain.
+As a marketer, this could mean having to expand or hire a team of technical experts with the right know-how in this domain.

 Greater emphasis on content re-optimisation